etizel/etizel/README.md

 ### Francisco Etizel
-Desenvolvedor Front-end e UI Design.
+Front-end Developer and UI Designer.

 Front-end Developer and UI Designer
 I am a Front-end Developer and UI Designer passionate about creating amazing experiences for web users.
 With years of experience in projects of all sizes, I am always looking for new challenges and opportunities to learn.